Program Information

 Interested in an Epidemiology or Biostatistics Focus?

-The Department of Epidemiology and Biostatistics offers public health training through Master of Science and doctoral degrees as well as a Dual Degree Program for academically motivated undergraduate students.
-We provide a unique and stimulating environment for students and faculty to contribute to the improvement of public health.
-Our programs offer students a unique interdisciplinary training curriculum.
+The Department of Epidemiology and Biostatistics offers public health training through Master of Science and doctoral degrees as well as a dual undergraduate degree program for academically motivated MSU undergraduate students.
+They provide a unique and stimulating environment for students and faculty to contribute to the improvement of public health.
+Their programs offer students a unique interdisciplinary training curriculum.
 Opportunities include monthly seminars with visiting scholars, training in innovative statistical and epidemiologic methods, supportive faculty mentorship, peer-to-peer discussions of contemporary issues across epidemiology and population health, and events sponsored by the Department’s vibrant graduate student organization, GEMS.